idaholab/moose/modules/heat_conduction/doc/content/source/bcs/ADFunctionRadiativeBC.md

-# FunctionRadiativeBC
+# ADFunctionRadiativeBC

-!syntax description /BCs/FunctionRadiativeBC
+!syntax description /BCs/ADFunctionRadiativeBC

 This boundary condition computes the radiative heat flux from a boundary where the emissivity function is provided through a Function.